govau/design-system-site/.github/ISSUE_TEMPLATE/-design-system-components.md

 ---
-name: "\U0001F5A5 Design System Components"
+name: "\U0001F5A5 Design System components"
 about: Suggest an idea or report a bug with a Design System component

 ---